Misterhex/TweetSync/_posts/2012-08-02-RT-A-tough-but-valuable-lesson-learned-by-JD-Hildebrand-Dont-be-an-idiot.md

 - tweets
 ---
 *taken from [http://t.co/Lfeb0AE8](http://t.co/Lfeb0AE8)*
+>Perfecto Mobile announces MobileCloud Express, the lightweight version of its MobileCloud Platform for easy mobile application testing SD Times Newswire All the benefits of automated testing on an internal real device cloud is packaged for teams Read More...
+>
+>10212013 1118 AM
+>
 >New Telerik DevTools release delivers major mobile, cloud and crossplatform enhancements SD Times Newswire Telerik today announced the Q3 release of its leading .NET development tools suite Read More...
 >
 >10182013 0938 AM